Part III: The Silent Triggers Leading to Shoulder Injuries

 Tight Psoas Did What to the Shoulder?

-As the shoulder itself has the greatest joint range of motion available, it is forced to make the last attempt to correct for all the faulty joint movement below in order for this swimmer to continue travelling forward in the water.
-Over time this adaptive patterning generated shoulder pain and dysfunction while their hip was acting as the silent trigger all along.
+As the shoulder itself has the greatest joint range of motion available, it is forced to make the last attempt to correct for all the faulty joint movement below in order for this swimmer to continue traveling forward in the water.
+Over time this adaptive patterning generated shoulder injuries and dysfunction while their hip was acting as the silent trigger all along.

-In your efforts to manage injury or retrain function it remains important to examine the body as a whole, as the sites of injury or regions of discomfort may be far from the source of weakness, immobility and segmental breakdown.
-Identifying the compensatory strategies sets the stage for applying effective correction to your movement patterns, spare the body from injury and allow for maximal movement economy.
+In your efforts to manage injury or retrain function it remains important to examine the body as a whole, as the sites of injury or regions of discomfort may be far from the source of weakness, immobility, and segmental breakdown.
+Identifying the compensatory strategies sets the stage for applying an effective correction to your movement patterns, sparing the body from injury and allowing for maximal movement economy.

 About Tara Keller

 Tara Keller is a Kinesiologist and owner of Essential Kinetics in Vancouver, BC, providing sport biomechanical analysis and corrective exercise training services.
 She is the co-developer of the “Building a Strong Foundation (BSF®)“ Instructor Certification program, providing accredited certification to therapists, trainers, and coaches in the training of endurance athletes in the gym.
 She also partners with Human Motion Strength & Conditioning Inc. to bring BSF® Classes to multisport athletes throughout the greater Vancouver area to establish their foundational joint stability and core strength in the prevention of injury and transfer of strength gains directly to performance.
 For further information, visit: www.essentialkinetics.com